Energy Engineer

 Book open Reading time: 7 mins

-What does an energy engineer do?
+What do energy engineers do?

 Energy engineers work on the types of energy that we use in our daily lives.
 This is anything from oil to solar power.
 They design, research and build the facilities that make energy.
-The types of energy that you could specialise in include nuclear, wind, oil, hydropower and many other forms of energy.
+The types of energy you could specialise in include nuclear, wind, oil, hydropower and many other forms of energy.

-Energy engineer career path
+Energy engineering career path

 Career progression